Fellowship-of-the-Link/old-TfT-test1/blog/Social knowledge graphs for collective intelligence.md

 **A personalised, decentralised Social Knowledge Graph for each user multiplies the knowledge available to them via a trusted network of Followers and Friends, and creating collaborative possibilities more akin to wikis than blogging.**

 ![[ecosystem-social.png]]

-_This is one of several posts?? exploring how a decentralised ecosystem for collective intelligence could be bootstrapped into existence._
+*Two parts of a [[A Minimum Viable Ecosystem for collective intelligence|larger ecosystem]].*

-As set out in my introductory post (above), I’m exploring these questions by re-imagining how MyHub.ai could evolve into an open-source toolkit positioned within a decentralised, open-source and self-sustaining ecosystem for collective intelligence.
+This is one of several posts exploring how a decentralised ecosystem for collective intelligence could be bootstrapped into existence.
+As set out in the introduction to the series ([[A Minimum Viable Ecosystem for collective intelligence]]), I’m exploring these questions by re-imagining how MyHub.ai could evolve into an open-source toolkit positioned within a decentralised, open-source and self-sustaining ecosystem for collective intelligence.

-In another post??
-I set out the minimum features required for the MyHub content management system: essentially a super-simple Tool4Thought designed to help Editors not just manage their Library of interlinked notes, but also to develop them into articles to publish on their Hub, newsletter, digital garden or other public website.
+In [[Thinking and writing in a decentralised collective intelligence ecosystem]] I set out the minimum features required for the MyHub content management system: essentially a super-simple Tool4Thought designed to help Editors not just manage their Library of interlinked notes, but also to develop them into articles to publish on their Hub, newsletter, digital garden or other public website.

 **But what happens when Editors can also form and access Social Knowledge Graphs, integrated into their Tool4Thought?** This post builds on the previous one to explore how social features could allow Editors to: